 Some PAC scams are more like charity scams, soliciting money to supposedly support law enforcement officers, veterans or cancer research.
 Whatever the pitch, the con can be lucrative.
 One operator of bogus PACs defrauded tens of thousands of donors of more than $1 million before he was caught.
 Another admitted to fraudulently raising hundreds of thousands of dollars for multiple 2016 presidential candidates, much of which he diverted to personal and travel expenses, including hotel minibars and a deep-tissue massage.
 Both got prison time.

-Other political scams ramp up as election season heats up.
+Other political scams ramp up as an election season heats up.
 You might get a call from a purported pollster, who promises a gift card or other reward in exchange for your opinions — they just need your credit card number to cover shipping or taxes.
 Or, the caller will offer to help you register to vote or even cast your ballot by phone (things no state allows).
-It’s just a ploy to get personal information such as your Social Security number or date of birth for use in identity theft.
-Exercise your right to hang up.
+Cybersecurity firm KnowBe4 reported on an email that made the rounds during the 2020 campaign asking recipients to "confirm" personal details to fix supposed errors on voter registration forms.

 - A PAC has a name that sounds more like that of a charity.
 PACs registered with the Federal Election Commission (FEC) are supposed to focus on political activity.

 - The PAC’s website does not list the names of the people running it or provide contact information.